 Services of a tour director

 We pride ourselves on great service and an enjoyable experience for all, and will go over our booking policies after you make your request for booking.
-If you’d like to learn more about our booking policies before your trip, give us a call at (520) 325-8839, or visit our Booking Policies page by clicking the link below.
+If you’d like to learn more about our booking policies before your trip, give us a call at (520) 325-8839, or visit our Booking Policies page.
+Click here for more information on our booking policies.

 For your reference, we send to you a detailed itinerary approximately 3-4 weeks prior to the scheduled tour departure.
 This has day-by-day times and events, hotel information where you can be reached in case of an emergency, and airline information.